Uvalde begins to bury its dead in wake of school massacre

 CHRONOLOGY-Timeline of events in Texas school shooting

-(Reporting by Brad Brooks in Uvalde, Texas; additional reporting and writing by Daniel Trotta in Carlsbad, California; editing by Donna Bryson and Leslie Adler)
+(Reporting by Brad Brooks in Uvalde, Texas; additional reporting and writing by Daniel Trotta in Carlsbad, California and Brendan O'Brien in Chicago; editing by Donna Bryson, Leslie Adler and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.